alphagov/smart-answers/doc/smart-answers-flows.md

     outcome :outcome_1 do
     end

+#### Good: Flattened test

+This is how we should be writing integration tests for Smart Answer flows.

+    should "exercise the example flow" do
+      setup_for_testing_flow SmartAnswer::ExampleFlow

+      assert_current_node :question_1
+      add_response :A
+      assert_current_node :question_2
+      add_response :C
+      assert_current_node :question_3
+      add_response :E
+      assert_current_node :outcome_1
+    end

-### A test using nested contexts
+#### Bad: A test using nested contexts

-This test passes using the example flow above.
+This is how we were previously writing integration tests for Smart Answer flows.

     setup do
       setup_for_testing_flow SmartAnswer::ExampleFlow